 Every teacher will be recording Habits of Work on each of their students using the school-wide rubric.
-Teachers will be reflecting on the following statements:
+Teachers will be reflecting on the following statements, which will be assessed regularly and reported on Report Cards:

 - I can be responsible. - I can cooperate and be a positive presence. - I can use every opportunity to reach my personal best.